 The study also shows that gratitude exercises helped lower blood pressure but did not impact on cortisol levels.

-Gratitude and Pain
+Research on Gratitude and Pain

 In an interesting gratitude study by Yu et al. (2016), healthy college students were exposed to a pain experiment, in which they interacted with an anonymous partner that either intentionally (gratitude condition) or unintentionally bore part of their pain.
 Participants had to rate their perceived pain intensity and the closeness toward the partner, and/or express reciprocity by transferring an amount of money.
 Pain was perceived as less intense when receiving help was interpreted as intentional (with gratitude), relative to the help being unintentional.